 It can pull data from Apple Health Data, it can pull data from all kinds of other self-quantified self apps and it can even connect to the IFTTT which can let you pull data from any other service in the world.

-This app is beautiful in our opinion, in fact, it might even be a little too beautiful.
+Today is beautiful in our opinion it might even be a little too beautiful.
 The fact that this app did not make it higher on the list is because sometimes the design and the aesthetics get in the way of product functionality.

 With this app you can do all the basics, you can add habits, check them off, you can do multiple check-ins per day and you can also set specific covers for your habits so you can get a different look for each habit.

-Coach.me habit tracker first was released by the name Lift, the change in the name came as a coaching component was added to the app.
-For this reason, this app becomes really unique.
+Coach.me habit-tracking app first was released by the name Lift, the change in the name came as a coaching component was added to the app.
+For this reason, this app becomes unique.
 When it comes to its core this is a very capable habit tracker, the user can add-in habits, check them off and it also included nice little high-five animations.

 In addition to this, there is also a big community aspect attached to it, both in the form of coaching and simple community discussions.
 So if you add in a habit and it is let’s say a pretty common habit you can find discussions, experiences, threads, and questions from other users.